nikomatsakis/rust-latam-2019/content/index.md

 ???

-And yeah, in case you haven't noticed, we're trying to solve really hard problems.
-I might even say impossible people.
-Hold on, let's just watch this for a second.
-Damn, that's wild.
+- Rust is trying to "have our cake and eat it too"

-Yeah I mean think about what Rust is trying to do for a second.
-I used to introduce Rust by saying "we're trying to have our cake and eat it too" -- we want strong safety guarantees -- **stronger** than what you get from a Garbage collector -- but we don't want to pay for it with performance.
-We want threads and shared memory, but we don't want to pay for them by debugging data races.
-And we even want the language to feel ergonomic.
-It was far from clear it was going to work -- but somehow, we did it!
-And we did it only by having all the ideas, from all the people.
+- we did it only by having all the ideas, from all the people

 ---